LaraPass/Docs/resources/docs/personal/introduction.md

 + Quality checked by **envato**.
 + 6-months **`priority`** support.
 + Direct access to github repo (deploy directly from our master branch into your production site).
-+ Access to new deploy or test out features before anyone else.
++ Access to deploy or test out new features before anyone else.
 + Ability to contribute to the project code with full credit.
++ Any future released addon's included for free (or for 1-year if service based).
 + Free installation service (1-time).
 + Free update service (2-times).